goracle/theroad/README.md

 But sorry, I could not travel both\
 Long I stood\
 And looked down 1 so far I could\
-see where it forked through overgrowth;\
+To see where it forked through overgrowth;\
 \
 Then took the other, just as good,\
 And having perhaps the better claim,\